 During fiscal year 2021, the College put its Roscommon campus land, buildings and associated equipment up for sale.
 These assets are no longer depreciated and have been classified as assets held for sale on the accompanying statements of net position.
-The College recorded an impairment loss of \$1,000,000 and \$514,470 in fiscal 2022 and 2021, respectively, to reflect the difference between management's estimate of the fair value less costs to sell and the net book value of the assets classified as held for sale at June 30, 2022 and 2021.
+The College recorded an impairment loss of \$1,000,000 in 2022 to reflect the difference between management's estimate of the fair value less costs to sell and the net book value of the assets classified as held for sale.
+There was no impairment loss recorded in 2023.
 Fair value was determined based on market analysis performed by management and the College's real estate agent and is considered Level 3 assets.
+In March 2023, the College received a letter of intent to purchase the property under a land contract for a purchase price of \$2,500,000.
+The College has received a down payment on the property in the amount of \$50,000 as of June 30, 2023, which is recorded in unearned revenue on the statement of net position, and has scheduled payments of \$50,000 in 2024.
+Based on the letter of intent, the College would be paid over time as follows: \$900,000 in 2025, interest only payments due in monthly amounts of \$6,493 starting in June 2024, and a balloon payment of \$1,500,000 in October 2026.
+Management expects to close on the sale of the property in November 2023.